For LOST IN LOS ALAMOS Beta Readers Only - Please Do Not Share.

 “Sure thing.
 Just do yer friend a favor and give her a call that you’re not gonna make it there as soon as you get phone reception.”

 Scott looked up at Alvin.
 “Call her?”

 “Think that’d be a good idea?”

 “You mean before I get home?”
 Scott asked, fear entering his eyes.

 “Yeah.”
 Alvin’s head tilted with an expression of curiosity.

-Scott shifted his gaze toward the road ahead, then around further to his right, his jeep in shadow, out of range of the truck lights.
-In his mind, he watched his earlier imagined conversation with Betti drifting slowly out of reach like a life ring on water, the rope of absolution trailing with it into the dark waters.
+Scott shifted his gaze toward the road ahead, then around further to his right, his Jeep in shadow, out of range of the truck lights.
+In his mind, he watched his earlier imagined conversation with Betty drifting slowly out of reach like a life ring on water, the rope of absolution trailing with it into the dark waters.

 “More coffee?”
 Alvin asked, bringing Scott back into the truck cab from wherever he’d gone.

 As Alvin poured more of the delicious nectar, he began, “I had to make a choice like yours once.
 Heck, more than once, but one time that sticks out an’ that I always remember when I’m worryin’ about what I should do about somethin’.”
 He capped the thermos and reached in back to stow it.
 Scott slid back in his seat, smelling the coffee and looking out the windshield to the road ahead.

 “Yeah, but I’m not worried about anything.
 I’m good,” Scott countered.